IQXLimited/quickpdf/README.md

 ## Requirements

 - **Node.js**: This project is built with Node.js and uses ES modules.
 NodeJS > v22 required.
-- Firefox is a dependency of this project, used via Puppeteer.
-To install browsers via cli run `npx puppeteer browsers install firefox`.

 # Operations Available in the Package